owendwyer/CreateJS/README.md

-###
+### Altered to fix touch issues

 Added createjs.opd.js

 Added createjs.opd.min.js

-All the changes are in EaselJS and relate to touch events.
+All the changes are in EaselJS and relate only to touch events.

 ## Changes